The Reckoners: Steelheart

 They set the final battle to happen at the all-steel ruins of Soldier Field.
 Before signaling Steelheart, they rig the stadium with multiple exits and various traps.
 They plan to test each of their theories about Steelheart's true weakness, including that some of the contents of the vault can weaken him, that he can only be hurt by someone who believes in the possibility of good Epics, that he can only be hurt by crossfire, and that he can only be hurt by the gun that David's father used.
 When they meet Steelheart, they try out all but one theory of breaking his invincibility, but none work.
 Prof stalls Steelheart by using the Tensors to fight him.
 The powerful Epics named Nightwielder and Firefight go after David, preventing him from using his father's gun on Steelheart.
-David is able to kill Nightwielder, but Firefight turns out to be Megan, who is an Epic illusionist with reincarnation abilities who had infiltrated the Reckoners.
-Because of David's love for Megan, and because Megan had become less evil from not using her powers regularly, she lets David go.
-David joins the Prof in the fight against Steelheart, but Prof is killed.
+David is able to kill Nightwielder, but Firefight turns out to be Megan, who is revealed as an illusionist Epic with reincarnation abilities who had infiltrated the Reckoners.
+Because of David's love for Megan, and because Megan was extremely confused and less evil from not using her powers regularly, she lets David go.
+David joins Prof in the fight against Steelheart, but Prof is killed.
 David soon finds out that their last theory about David's father's gun does not work.
 Steelheart takes David's gun, and is intent on shooting him with it, but shortly before allowing Steelheart to take the gun, David figured out that Steelheart's weakness is that he can only be killed by someone who does not fear him, and has rigged the gun to trigger an explosive.
-When the explosives go off, Steelheart is killed, due to the fact that it was he who pulled the trigger and thus was the one who attacked himself.
+When the explosives go off, Steelheart is killed, due to the fact that it was he who pulled the trigger and he doesn't fear himself, he ended up unknowingly killing himself.

 When the dust settles, it is revealed that Prof is an Epic who had avoided turning evil by gifting his powers in the form of technology.
 One of these powers is the ability to heal rapidly, and he used this power on himself just in time to revive himself and prevent the explosive blast from killing David by using a shielding power.
 David then tells Prof about how Megan is actually Firefight, which shocks him.
 David then runs off to find her and talk to her.
 When he encounters her, he finds that the reincarnation process messed with her memory and that she does not remember everything she has been through with David, only that she is supposed to be one of the bad guys.
 David tries to convince her to come with him and the rest of the Reckoners, but she refuses and David is forced to leave her.